mate-desktop/mate-wiki/content/contributing/software-development/getting-started.md

 weight: -20
 ---

 We assume you to have basic coding knowledge.
-If you don't, we recommend that you at least read the chapters *Introduction*, *Beginning C* and *Intermediate C* of the [C Wikibook](https://en.wikibooks.org/wiki/C_Programming) and made some exercises (or something equivalent).
+If you don't, we recommend that you read the chapters *Introduction*, *Beginning C* and *Intermediate C* of the [C Wikibook](https://en.wikibooks.org/wiki/C_Programming) and make some exercises (or something equivalent).

 The MATE Desktop is mostly written in C. Some projects are written in Python or C++.